muffinmad/emacs-vc-hgcmd/README.md

 #### Predefined commit message

-While commiting merge changes commit message will be set to `merged <branch>` if different branch was merged or to `merged <node>`.
+While committing merge changes commit message will be set to `merged <branch>` if different branch was merged or to `merged <node>`.

 ## Installation